 Before working with the Import tool, prepare the data you plan to import into Apricot.
 Your data should be in a format - like an excel spreadsheet - that will allow you to select columns or rows of data to paste into the Import tool template.

 You will have to do a separate import for each form in Apricot that will be accepting imported information.
-If you are importing data from an old system or from a third party database that collects information on two forms, you will need to do two import - one import into each of the Apricot forms.
+If you are importing data from an old system or from a third party database that collects information on two forms, you will need to do two imports - one import into each of the Apricot forms.
 It can save time to separate the information beforehand into two documents.

 In the example above, we created an Apricot report to find Record IDs for each of the records we want to update.
 Then we exported the report, leaving us with an Excel spreadsheet showing information the Import tool can use to find each record to be updated.